Fatimah-Dev25/Hospital-Management-System-/README.md

 - **Audit Logs** – Automatic tracking of all system operations via triggers
 - **Performance Enhancements** – Views and Stored Procedures for faster queries

+### SQL Files Included
+- **Tables.sql** – Contains all database table creation scripts
+- **StoredProcedures.sql** – Contains all stored procedures used in the system
+- **Views.sql** – Contains database views for reporting and dashboard analytics

+  > All SQL scripts are located in the (./Database) folder of the repository.

 ---

 ## 📸 Screenshots